JedWalton/awesome_ray_tracing/README.md

 ---
-We fire rays from light source.
+Fire rays from light source.

                 .+----------------------------------+
               .' |                                .'|